 What to do if a child shows signs of the 4 Ts

-If your child or someone you know has been diagnosed with diabetes, we are here to help.
+If your child, or someone you know has been diagnosed with diabetes, we are here to help.
 We can provide support and connect you with others to help the whole family manage the condition.
-By joining us, you will support our work and help us campaign on behalf of all people affected by and at risk of diabetes.

 We've produced a simple care pathway poster to help healthcare professionals diagnose Type 1 diabetes.
 It's available to download (PDF, 147KB) or to order from our online shop.
 You can also order our 4 Ts posters and make sure they are up in your surgery, clinic or hospital.

 4 Ts making a difference

 A Paediatric Diabetes Specialist Nurse in North Lincolnshire set out to increase awareness of the 4 Ts, and took our 4 Ts poster and flyers to schools, parents, libraries, clinics and GP surgeries across the region.
 In just 12 months, she said that the number of children with Type 1 diabetes admitted to a North Lincolnshire hospital with DKA more than halved.